 Is laser tattoo removal painful?

 Most patients tell us that getting the tattoo was more painful than removing it.
-We apply topical numbing cream to the tattoo prior to your laser treatment, but you’ll still be able to slightly feel the laser energy when it is delivered in microsecond pulses.
+Topical numbing cream is applied to the tattoo prior to your laser treatment, but you will still slightly feel the laser energy when it is delivered in microsecond pulses.
 The feeling is similar to that of having a rubber band snapped on your skin as each pulse is delivered.
+Local anesthetic can be injected for more numbing.

 How should I care for my skin after having laser tattoo removal?

 After your session your treated area may seem as if it has a superficial burn.
 At first the tattoo will turn a frosty white color.
 This is caused by the release of carbon dioxide as the laser penetrates the skin.
-As mentioned above, you’ll probably want to ice the tattoo and take some Tylenol to sooth any discomfort.
+As mentioned above, you’ll probably want to ice the tattoo and take some Tylenol to soothe any discomfort.
 Don’t take aspirin, as it can cause bleeding.
 Within eight hours and continuing for the next three days the treated tattooed skin will begin to peel or blister.
-This usually isn’t dramatic, but it is important to not pick any scabs that form.
-This can cause scarring.
-You’ll need to keep the area covered with antibiotic cream and a bandage for the first 3 days.
+This usually isn’t dramatic, but it is important to leave blisters intact to avoid scarring.
+Call the office if any blisters are larger than a pencil eraser.
+You’ll need to keep the area covered with Aquaphor and a bandage for the first week.
 After that, you’ll keep the area clean and dry.
 In 1-2 weeks all crusting and scabbing should fully resolve.

 You can shower just a couple hours after your treatment, but avoid water pressure directly on the tattoo.
 You won’t be able to soak the area until all scabs and blisters have completely healed.
 That means no baths, no hot tubs, and no swimming pools.
 This minimizes any risk of infection.
-You can exercise immediately, as long as you follow your skin care instructions.
-You’ll need to keep the tattoo area completely protected with SPF 25 or higher sunscreen for 3 months.
+You’ll need to keep the tattoo area completely protected with SPF 30 or higher sunscreen for 3 months.

 You need to wait from 6-8 weeks between sessions.
 That is necessary to let your body’s white blood cells get to work removing the fractured ink particles.